lukacsg/openlostcat/README.md

 Note, that the implication is an universal condition, that is, a category defined by a single implication will match only if _all_ queried map elements in its proximity matches the condition.
 In the example above, it means each element having a _public\_transport_ tag with either a _stop\_position_ or _platform_ value must have a _wheelchair_ tag as well with the value _yes_ or _designated_.

+Warning!
+The truth of implication does not mean there is any map object in the proximity with the given premises.
+The above example rules will match even if there is no public transport station in the proximity.

 ### All-Condition (universal quantification)

 Any condition can be turned into universal by using the universal quantification, denoted by the keyword `__ALL_`.